tgarc/pastream/README.rst

 Building Documentation
 ======================
 Documentation for pastream can be easily generated in a wide variety of formats using Sphinx.
 Just follow the steps below.
+Note that this only works with python 2 ATM since rst2pdf does not yet officially support python 3.

 Checkout the repository::